Danielle Stislicki Update: Free Self-Defense Class Offered By Local College Aims To ‘Prevent Victimization’

-Several free self-defense classes for women have been organized in Michigan over the past several months in response to the disappearance of missing Farmington Hills woman Danielle Stislicki, who vanished from the area without a trace over 4 months ago.
+Several free self-defense classes for women have been organized in Michigan over the past several months in response to the disappearance of missing Farmington Hills woman Danielle Stislicki, who vanished from the area without a trace over four months ago.
 Police have announced she was the victim of a crime, which has been the inspiration for several of these courses in order to empower women and teach them to protect themselves against dangerous predators.

 Danielle Stislicki Update: Missing Michigan Woman Inspiration Behind Free Self-Defense Classes For Women https://t.co/k4vgS3BEUZ